-Product design will train you to design products that people can get their hands on, play with, admire, tell others about and ultimately want as their own.
-We are an award winning programme with success in a number of national and international competitions and industry awards.
-We mix project-based studio activity with design as practiced in industry.
-You will study at Duncan of Jordanstone College of Art and Design (DJCAD), part of the University of Dundee.
+Learn to design products that people can get their hands on, play with, admire, tell others about and ultimately want as their own.
+Our award winning mixes project-based studio activity with design as practiced in industry.

 Product Design at Dundee